-The City's investment pool will be diversified to limit market and credit risk by observing the limitations at the time of purchase as listed below.
+The City's Investment Pool will be diversified to limit market and credit risk by observing the limitations at the time of purchase as listed below.
+In order to ensure the ability of the City to meet obligations and to minimize potential liquidation losses, the dollar-weighted average stated maturity of the Investment Pool shall not exceed 1.5 years at the time investments are purchased for the Investment Pool.
 Funds managed as separately invested assets in Section 2.1 of the Policy are subject to all of the following with the exception of the Issuer Limitation on investment in U.S. Agencies and Instrumentalities.
 Funds managed as separately invested assets may be invested 100% in the obligations of any one U.S. Agency or Instrumentality.

-Maximum Stated Maturity 1 Issuer Limitations U.S. Treasuries 5 Years 100% of the City's investment pool may be invested in obligations of the U.S. Treasury.
-U.S. Agencies/Instrumentalities 5 Years No more than 30% of the book value of the City's investment pool may be invested in the obligations of any one issuer.
-Municipal Notes and Bonds 5 Years The City may not own more than the lesser of \$5 million or 20% of any single issue.
-Repurchase Agreements 30 Days No more than 15% of the City's investment pool may be invested with one counterparty, excluding flexible repurchase agreements for investment of bond proceeds.
-Money Market Mutual Funds N/A The City may not own more than the lesser of \$100 million or 5% of the total assets of any one fund, excluding tax- exempt money market mutual funds for investment of commercial paper proceeds.
-Local Government Investment Pools N/A The City may not own more than the lesser of \$400 million or 10% of the total assets of any one pool.
-Certificates of Deposit 5 Years The City may not own more than \$50 million of any single financial institution's certificates of deposit at any one time, excluding certificates of deposit placed with the City's Depository if so authorized by the City Depository Contract.
+Maximum Stated Issuer Maturity Limitations U.S. Treasuries 100% of the City's investment pool may 5 Years be invested in obligations of the U.S. U.S. Agencies/Instrumentalities 5 Years No more than 30% of the book value of the City's investment pool may be invested in the obligations of any one issuer.
+Municipal Notes and Bonds 5 Years The City may not own more than the lesser of \$5 million or 20% of any single 30 Days No more than 15% of the City's Repurchase Agreements investment pool may be invested with one counterparty, excluding flexible repurchase agreements for investment of bond proceeds.
+Money Market Mutual Funds N/A The City may not own more than the lesser of \$100 million or 5% of the total assets of any one fund, excluding money market mutual funds for investment of commercial paper Local Government Investment Pools N/A The City may not own more than the lesser of \$400 million or 10% of the total assets of any one pool.
+Certificates of Deposit 5 Years The City may not own more than \$50 million of any single financial institution's certificates of deposit at any one time, excluding certificates of deposit placed with the City's